 The building would be situated on a very rocky hill within the city limits, which presented logistic difficulties for scheduling and moving both the equipment and the crew.

 In addition, due to the rocky hillside, demolition and rock removal would be needed, after which retaining walls would have to be constructed.

 15,200 sq. ft.

-Vanguard Modular Building Systems provided a proposal to design and build a 15,200-square-foot, two-storey child care facility.
+BOXX Modular provided a proposal to design and build a 15,200-square-foot, two-storey child care facility.
 The proposal included complete architectural, mechanical, electrical, and plumbing structural designs.
 In addition to the modular classrooms, the building included an elevator, a full kitchen, an assembly hall, an alarm system, and an energy management system.
-Permitting and approvals by various city agencies such as DEP, Building, Fire, and Health would be handled by Vanguard Modular.
+Permitting and approvals by various city agencies such as DEP, Building, Fire, and Health would be handled by BOXX Modular.

 Site work entailed demolition; rock removal, retaining wall construction, water, sanitary, and storm connections, a detention tank, and landscaping.
 The project also included a fenced playground complete with playground equipment.